-BDS Staff recommended conditions intended to maintain livability by requiring the enforcement of "house rules" and providing additional buffering between ancillary areas-the parking lot and detached accessory structures that could negatively impact adjacent residents.
-The Hearings Officer concurs with BDS Staff's recommended conditions.
-The Hearings Officer also, in findings above, determined that a condition needed to be included that required Applicant, Bridge Meadows, and PNA to formalize a GNA.
+The Hearings Officer included conditions intended to maintain livability by requiring the enforcement of "house rules" and providing additional buffering between ancillary areas-the parking lot and detached accessory structures that could negatively impact adjacent residents.
+The City Council concurs that these conditions re necessary.
+The City Council also, in findings above, determined that a condition needed to be included that required Applicant, Bridge Meadows, and PNA to either formalize a GNA. or minimum must document that the New Meadows and Bridge Meadows representatives strived to meet in good faith with the neighborhood association for the purpose of reaching agreement on a GNA.

 Finally, one opponent wrote, "Portsmouth is home to more social services and group living than almost any other neighborhood in Portland.
 The addition of another facility is an unreasonable concentration of Group Living facilities in one area."
-The Hearings Officer finds this statement is not relevant to this approval criterion.
-Further, the Hearings Officer finds no evidence in the record to support such statement.
+The Hearings Officer found, and the City Council concurs, that this statement is not relevant to this approval criterion.
+Further, there is no evidence in the record to support such statement.

-With conditions, the Hearings Officer finds this approval criterion is met.
+With conditions, the City Council finds this approval criterion is met.